bespoke-silicon-group/baseline/examples/spmv/README.md

-# Sum of Absolute Differences
+# Sparse Matrix Dense Vector Multiplication Kernel

 This example runs the sparse matrix dense vector multiplication kernel.
 The kernel performs a multiplication between a sparse matrix and a